 - Pinch of salt

 Add before serving:

 - Honey to taste

-Add the coconut oil to a medium sized saucepan over medium heat.
+- Add the coconut oil to a medium-sized saucepan over medium heat.
 When the oil has melted, add the oats and toast them for 3-5 minutes, stirring frequently.
-The oats are toasted when the begin to smell a bit like popcorn and are pleasantly golden brown.
+The oats are toasted when they begin to smell a bit like popcorn and are pleasantly golden brown.

-Oats may be reheated on the stovetop or in the microwave, and you may add additional almond milk at this time to reach the correct consistency if they oats have thickened to much in the refrigerator.
+- Oats may be reheated on the stovetop or in the microwave, and you may add additional almond milk at this time to reach the correct consistency if they oats have thickened too much in the refrigerator.
 Top with cinnamon and honey and enjoy!

 About the ingredients: